Urgent care centre

 - burns and scalds

-- minor illnesses in children and adults including fever, infections and rashes
+- minor illnesses including fever, infections and rashes

-- repeat dressings (please see the GP practice nurse)
+- repeat dressings (please see your GP practice nurse)

-- sexual health (please see local sexual health clinic)
+- sexual health (please see your local sexual health clinic)

-- dental pain or emergencies (please see local dentist or call 111 for emergency dental services)
+- dental pain or emergencies (please see your local dentist or call 111 for emergency dental services)

-The receptionist will ask for your name, address, date of birth, contact telephone number and details of your GP or next of kin.
-We need this information so we can produce a treatment card for you.
+We need this information to produce a treatment card for you.
 All the information that you give us is confidential.

-You will usually be seen more quickly in this unit rather than in the emergency department (A&E).
-How long you wait to be seen depends on:
+We usually see you quicker at the urgent care centre than in the emergency department (A&E).
+How long you wait depends on:

 - the seriousness of your condition

-- how many patients with more serious or urgent needs arrive in the unit while you are waiting.
+- how many people with more serious or urgent needs arrive in the unit while you're waiting

-When you are ready to leave the unit, you may be given a letter to give to your GP with information about your injury.
-This helps him/her give you a better service.
+We may give you a letter for your GP with information about your condition.
+This helps them give you a better service.

-We are unable to provide transport home for most patients.
-Guy's hospital is well served by public transport - see our travelling to Guy's page.
+We're unable to provide transport home for most people.
+Guy's Hospital is well served by public transport.